MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 The `qsharp.azure.execute` function creates a table that shows the overall physical resource counts.
 You can inspect cost details by collapsing the groups, which have more information.

 > [!TIP]
-> For a more compact version of the output table, you can use `result.summary`
+> For a more compact version of the output table, you can use `result.summary`.

 For example, if you collapse the *Logical qubit parameters* group of the results table, you can see that the error correction code distance is 13.